AnggaR96s/Reforestation/README.md

-## I’m on a whiskey diet.
-I’ve lost three days already.
+## A termite walks into a bar and asks “Is the bar tender here?”